-Grand Junction Offers Visitors Unexpected Adventure and Bounty on the Western Slope of Colorado
+Grand Junction Offers Visitors Unexpected Adventure and Bounty

 New tours, trails, dining, and lodging announced for summer 2021

 Grand Junction, Colo.
 (April 12, 2021) - Grand Junction, Colo., is an outdoor enthusiast’s paradise that affords a wide variety of experiences for visitors.
 This summer, in addition to a range of adventures including new biking trails and parks, tours and excursions, and water-based activities, the area also boasts many new food and beverage offerings and a recently opened hotel.
-The area’s popular events and festivals focused around The Grand Valley’s bountiful harvest, live music and outdoor activities are also back for the summer season.
+The area’s popular events and festivals focused around The Grand Junction’s bountiful harvest, live music and outdoor activities are also back for the summer season.

 After a year of social distancing and limited opportunities to see loved ones, things are opening up again, and Grand Junction is an idyllic location for travelers of all kinds to get back to the activities they enjoy most and reconnect with friends and family.